 Pork carnitas are savory and filling, so look for side dishes that are fresh, light, and somewhat acidic or sweet.
 Try serving it with cucumber salad, or a fresh mango salsa for a heavenly and scrumptious repast.
 Don’t forget the margaritas!

-- Instant Pot Chicken Tacos (Pressure Cooker) – so easy
+- Easy Ground Beef Tacos – so easy

 - Shrimp Tacos – so fresh